Tejas-Gosavi/Final-Project-CS50/README.md

  - Frontend - Refer to this [link](./frontend/README.md).

 After installing all dependencies follow these steps.
-1. Open CMD go to /backend dir. of this project and run following command.
+1. Open CMD goto /backend dir. of this project and run following command.

     ```
     flask run